We hope you will be inspired by our site to learn more about and support us in conserving seahorses for generations to come.

 FIND OUT WHAT MAKES A SEAHORSE TICK

 Have you every wondered why a seahorse is like it is?, what makes these ‘Little horses of the sea’ so unique and so well adapted to their watery world.

 Are they a fish, male or female, a monkey or a chameleon; seahorses show so many traits from so many species it is hard to decide exactly what they are but in this unique course you will find out the answers to these questions and more.

-This one day course run by The Seahorse Trust will explain the answers to these questions and explore the unique world of this mysterious animal.
+This one day or online course run by The Seahorse Trust will explain the answers to these questions and explore the unique world of this mysterious animal.